Getting help when feeling unwell

 How can a pharmacist help me?

-Pharmacists can give expert advice on getting the most from your medicines, both prescribed or over-the-counter.
+Pharmacists can give expert advice on getting the most from your medicines, either prescribed or over-the-counter.
 A pharmacist can also help you with minor health problems, such as aches and pains, allergies, sore throats and colds, eye infections, stomach problems and skin conditions.

 Some pharmacies have an NHS-funded service for minor ailments called Pharmacy First.
-If you already receive free prescription medicines (for example if you are 60 or over) then a Pharmacy First service can give you free medicines for certain short-term illnesses without you needing to see your GP.
+If you already receive free prescription medicines (for example if you are 60 or over) then a Pharmacy First service can give you free medicines for certain short-term illnesses without you needing to see your doctor.

 What does a GP do?